Qualitative behavior of solutions for thermodynamically consistent Stefan problems with surface tension: Nonlinear Stability and Instability of Equilibria

 Continuous dependence implies then relative compactness of $(u(\cdot),\Gamma(\cdot))$ in $\cSM_\gamma$.
 In particular, $t_*=\infty$ and the orbit $(u,\Gamma)(\R_+)\subset\cSM_\gamma$ is relatively compact.
 The negative total entropy is a strict Lyapunov functional, hence the limit set $\omega(u,\Gamma)\subset \cSM_\gamma$ of a solution is contained in the set $\cE$ of equilibria.
 By compactness $\omega(u,\Gamma)\subset \cSM_\gamma$ is non-empty, hence the solution comes close to $\cE$, and stays there.
 Then we may apply the convergence result Theorem \ref{stability}.
 The converse is proved by a compactness argument. \end{proof} \begin{remark} We believe that the extra assumption $\varphi^\prime(u_\infty)<0$ in Theorem \ref{Qual} can be replaced by $\varphi^\prime(u_\infty)\neq0$.
 However, to prove this requires more technical efforts, and we refrain from doing this here. \end{remark}

-{\bf Acknowledgment:} We would like to thank Mathias Wilke for helpful discussions.
-J.P.\ and R.Z.\ express their thanks for hospitality to the Department of Mathematics at Vanderbilt University, where important parts of this work originated. \goodbreak
+{\bf Acknowledgment:} J.P.\ and R.Z.\ express their thanks for hospitality to the Department of Mathematics at Vanderbilt University, where important parts of this work originated.
+We thank Mathias Wilke for helpful discussions.
+Moreover, we thank one of the anonymous reviewers for constructive and insightful remarks, and for pointing out some additional references related to the subject.